 About the OCC

-The OCC was established in 1863 as a bureau of the U.S. Department of the Treasury.
-The OCC is headed by the Comptroller, who is appointed by the President, with the advice and consent of the Senate, for a 5-year term.
+The President, with the advice and consent of the U.S. Senate, appoints the Comptroller to head the agency for a five-year term.
 The Comptroller also is a director of the Federal Deposit Insurance Corporation and NeighborWorks® America.

-In regulating national banks and federal savings associations, the OCC has the power to—
+In regulating national banks and federal thrifts, the OCC has the power to:

 - Approve or deny applications for new charters, branches, capital, or other changes in corporate or banking structure.

-- Issue rules and regulations governing bank investments, lending, and other practices.
+- Issue rules and regulations, legal interpretations, and corporate decisions governing investments, lending, and other practices.

 In 1861, Secretary of the Treasury Salmon P. Chase recommended the establishment of a system of federally chartered national banks, each of which would have the power to issue standardized national banknotes based on United States bonds held by the bank.
 In the National Currency Act of 1863, the administration of the new national banking system was vested in the newly created OCC and its chief administrator, the Comptroller of the Currency.